techieshark/sqlmesh/docs/cloud/features/costs_savings.md

 # Data Warehouse Costs and Savings with Tobiko

 Cloud data warehouses can be expensive, and finance departments are paying attention.
-When they come asking about your cloud budget, the best preparation is a granular understanding of how your project's components correspond to those costs.
+When they come asking about your cloud budget, the best preparation is a granular understanding of how your project's data pipelines map to those costs.

 Cloud warehouse costs are determined by how much computation occurs.
 Clouds report computation/cost for each executed query, but it is challenging to align every query with a specific model in your project.